yaegassy/coc-blade/README.md

 - Completion
   - Blade Snippets Completion
   - Blade Directive Completion
-  - Livewire directive component completion
+  - Livewire completion
-  - Livewire tag completion
+    - This feature is `disabled` by default.
+Please enable it in the configuration to use it.
-  - Livewire wire completion
+    - If you want to use livewire-related completion, we recommend installing [@yaegassy/coc-laravel](https://github.com/yaegassy/coc-laravel)
 - Definition
   - Jump to template file specified by `@extends`, `@include` directive, etc.
   - Jump to "Blade Components" file.